2. MATERIAL ACCOUNTING POLICIES:

 Others:

-The revenue is recognized on accrual basis and when significant risk and rewards are transferred.
-Profit on sale of investments is recorded on transfer of title from the Company and is determined as the difference between the sale price and carrying value of the investment.
+The revenue is recognized on accrual basis and when control of the goods or services is transferred to the customer.
 Lease rentals are recognized on a straight-line basis over the lease term.

 Taxes on Income comprises of current tax and deferred tax.
-Current tax and deferred tax are recognized in profit and loss, except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
-In this case, the tax expense is also recognized in other comprehensive income or directly in equity, respectively.
+Current tax and deferred tax are recognized in the Statement of profit and loss, except to the extent that it relates to items recognized in other comprehensive income or directly in equity, in which case, the tax expense is also recognized in other comprehensive income or directly in equity, respectively.

-Current tax for current and prior periods is recognized at the amount expected to be paid to or recovered from the tax authorities, using the tax rates and tax laws that have been enacted or substantively enacted by the balance sheet date.
-Where there is uncertainty over income tax treatments, the Company determines the probability of the income tax authorities accepting each such tax treatment or group of tax treatments in computing the most likely amount or the expected value of the tax treatment when determining taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates.
+Current tax for current period is recognized at the amount expected to be paid to the tax authorities, using applicable tax rates as per the provisions of income tax act.
+Where there is uncertainty over income tax treatments, the company determines the probability of the income tax authorities accepting each such tax treatment or group of tax treatments in computing the most likely amount or the expected value of the tax treatment when determining taxable profit (tax loss), tax bases, unused tax losses, unused tax credits and tax rates.

 Deferred tax assets and liabilities are recognized for all temporary differences arising between the tax bases of assets and liabilities and their carrying amounts in the standalone financial statements.
 Deferred tax assets and liabilities are reviewed at each reporting date and are reduced to the extent that it is no longer probable that the related tax benefit will be realized.